borobor/javascript-exercises/05_sumAll/README.md

 - loop through the given numbers ([link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration))
 - on each iteration add the number to the sum
 - return the sum after finishing the loop

+## UPDATE AFTER FINISHING!

+Overall happy with the work done.
+This time I understood the problem which made it easier to tackle later on :P First time is used typeof operator!
+Came in handy.